The Patent Litigation Law Review: Nigeria

 Where a plaintiff succeeds in a patent infringement action, the Court may:

 - declare the patent of a plaintiff valid where such relief is sought by the plaintiff;

 - make an order of mandatory injunction requiring the defendant to desist from further infringement of the patent.

 The Court may also order the defendant to account for profits made from the infringement of the patented invention or to deliver up the infringing items for destruction.28 Damages can be nominal, general, punitive or special.
 The plaintiff must prove its entitlement to the damages claimed and can do so by an estimation of the loss it incurred as a direct result of the infringement.

 Mandatory injunctions are granted where a plaintiff succeeds in establishing an actual or threatened infringement of its patented invention.
 The injunction will usually restrain the doing of all the activities that constituted the infringement or threatened infringement, and will last as long as the patent subsists or until the injunction is set aside by an appellate court.
 A mandatory injunction may also be stayed pending the determination of an appeal against the decision.

 i Declaration of invalidity

-In addition to an action for infringement of patent, the Court has exclusive jurisdiction to adjudicate an application challenging the validity of a patent.
-The Court is properly constituted when it is composed of a single judge.
-The Court may also sit with and be advised by experts where the Court considers it necessary.
+In addition to an action for infringement of a patent, the Court has exclusive jurisdiction to adjudicate an application challenging the validity of a patent.
+The Court is properly constituted when it is comprises a single judge.
+It may also sit with and be advised by experts where the Court considers it necessary.